Change & Diversity Initiatives Not Going as Planned?

 Who IS this for?

-You’ve seen how DEI programs have historically worked and you understand how and why they don’t succeed.
+You’ve seen how diversity change initiatives have historically worked and you understand they don’t work, even if you don’t know why or how.
 You’re looking for a better way, an effective way that will drive the success needed to ensure you have a respectful, inclusive environment where everyone feels safe and work gets done at the highest levels of productivity.

-You recognize the importance of having a diverse workforce, of people being able to work together as outstanding leaders and innovative teams, of ensuring a respectful workplace; you just can’t get it through what is historically called DEI.
+You recognize the importance of having a diverse workforce (in thought, perspective, talents, and experience), of people being able to work together as outstanding leaders and innovative teams, of ensuring a respectful workplace; you just can’t get it through what is historically called DEI (DEIB, DEIJ, et al).

 You’ve tried DEI, anti-racism, and other programs without success.
 Instead of the progress you hoped for, ground has been lost.
 High turnover, low morale, even toxic and hostile work environments are there instead or threatening to take hold.